apw/cache/README.md

 speed-up of execution of the
 `Collatz`
 kernel if only we could query it fast.
-Each line in `c.dat` is a partial state vector representing the start state of a speculative execution.
+Each line in `c.dat` is a partial state vector that represents up to symmetries the start state of a completed speculative execution.
 Then, `q.dat`<sup>[6]</sup> for
 the `Collatz` data set is a recording of the first 1,335,172 queries that our virtual machine made against `c.dat`.
 Each line in `q.dat` is a